mickfuzz/phd4/_posts/2021-06-14-concrete-frameworks.md

 Coding may not be the same as computational thinking but it is part of the computing curriculum and a useful skill in itself.
 It is the water in which learners swim when creating engaging computing projects where such wider computing concepts are developed.

+However while there is a technical distinction, in practical terms as the process of computing is learned through coding projects, for the purposes of this chapter the terms coding and computing are used quite freely.

 There is a tension between the skills required of Real Life coding and the time it takes to learn via real projects and the more abstract knowledge needed to answer more formal exam questions.
 In GCSE exams include a paper which tests application of coding concepts in a paper based format.
 Which aims to strike a balance.
 This would then justify devoting more time to applied coding projects especially if they can be done collaboratively to take advantage of the benefits of social learning.

 <!-- Refer back to transfer? -->